mouseless/baked/CONTRIBUTING.md

 # Contributing

-This project is developed and maintained by Mouseless Software Development Collective.
+This project is developed and maintained by Mouseless Developer Collective.
 It is, and will always be, free and open source.

 ## Project Structure